 Where the NRT Logo is reproduced in one colour, it should preferably be in GREEN PMS 343 or, where this is not suitable, it may be reproduced in black.
 In some situations the background colour may clash or the logo may not be prominent.
 In those situations, the black logo may be reversed out to display in white.

 Examples of logo reproduction

-Schedule 3—Repeals

-Standards for Registered Training Organisations (NVR registered training organisations) 2015

-1 The whole of the instrument

-Repeal the instrument.